junjun-yan/ATL-PINN/README.md

 # ALT-PINN

-An official source code for paper [Auxiliary-Tasks Learning for Physics-Informed Neural Network-Based Partial Differential Equations Solving](https://arxiv.org/abs/2307.06167), submitted to journal of computational physics, JCP.
+An official source code for paper [Auxiliary-Tasks Learning for Physics-Informed Neural Network-Based Partial Differential Equations Solving](https://arxiv.org/abs/2307.06167), submitted to IEEE Transactions on Neural Networks and Learning Systems, TNNLS.
 Any communications or issues are welcomed.
 Please contact shuaicaijunjun@126.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------